-💭 Speaking or communicating?
+💭 Talking or speaking?
 Easily recall how to give good feedback

 There are many guidelines on how to structure feedback but human nature is quite common.
 A simple mnemonic will help your recall your favourite framework when it matters the most — talk about what you “observe”, its “impact” and then “ask”.